Case Studies of AI in Healthcare: Real-World Applications, Risks, and Lessons

 Conclusion: turning lessons into a repeatable playbook for adoption

 Across these case studies, a consistent truth emerges: healthcare AI succeeds when it behaves like a well-governed clinical service, not a clever model.
-At Techtide Solutions, we see the future in systems that are integrated, auditable, and humble about uncertainty.
+At TechTide Solutions, we build for a future where systems stay integrated, remain auditable, and admit uncertainty with humility.
 The winners will be the organizations that can operationalize learning without sacrificing trust.

 1. Cross-cutting takeaways from diagnostics, operations, population health, and prediction case studies